 - the amounts of other nutrients, such as fat, protein, and fiber, you are consuming

 Even if you don’t have diabetes, you may experience low blood sugar, though it is less common.

 Possible causes of low blood sugar in people who don’t have diabetes include:

 - certain medications, such as quinine

-- medical conditions, such as hepatitis or kidney disorders
+- some medical conditions, such as hepatitis and kidney disorders

 - a tumor that produces excess insulin

 - severe illnesses such as cerebral malaria and sepsis

 - endocrine disorders such as adrenal gland deficiency